-This panel will discuss the role that implicit bias plays in teaching and disciplining today’s students, the consequences of current and past practices, and some of the options available to schools and educators moving forward.
+This panel will explore the evolution of disciplinary practices, with a particular focus on the role that implicit bias plays in school discipline.
+What are the consequences of current and past practices, and what options are available to schools and educators moving forward?

 An Update from Brick City

 Newark Public Schools has been the subject of much national debate in recent years.
 A 2015 ELC session examined the district’s reform efforts and posed the question: “What’s next for NPS?”
-Three years later, we’ll talk to former NPS Superintendent Chris Cerf about Newark’s education revival efforts.
+Three years later, Michele Mason, Executive Director of the Newark Charter School Fund, will facilitate a conversation with former NPS Superintendent Chris Cerf about Newark’s education revival efforts.